 - Decision Theory

-Rabie is the co-founder of the Experimental and Behavioural Economics Laboratory (EBEL) at the British University in Egypt.
-EBEL was founded in cooperation with the Research Lab of the University of Hamburg and Rabie acted as the director of EBEL throughout its establishment phase.
+Dr Rabie is the co-founder of the Experimental and Behavioural Economics Laboratory (EBEL) at the British University in Egypt; a unique laboratory in the Arabic speaking Middle East and North Africa (MENA) region.
+EBEL was founded in cooperation with the Research Laboratory of the University of Hamburg and with its know-how.
+Dina acted as the director of EBEL from 2018-2022.
+Currently, Dina remains the Scientific Advisor for EBEL and a member of scientific committee for the BUE-EBEL Annual International Conference in Behavioural and Experimental Economics.